Veteran MBA Applicants Need These School Research Tips

 The high cost of business school often deters veteran MBA applicants.
 Many already have families, and the concern over lost wages while studying cannot be overstated.

-However, many financial incentives exist specifically for this group.
+However, many financial incentives are specifically available to this group.
 For instance, many MBA programs—including HBS—waive the application fee for active duty applicants.
 Your out-of-pocket expense decreases dramatically once you factor in Veterans Affairs benefits, dedicated veterans scholarships, waived application fees, and the Yellow Ribbon Program.

 The Yellow Ribbon Promise

 Schools offer varying levels of support under the Yellow Ribbon Program.
-For example, NYU Stern School of Business offers up to $32,060 per academic year to each eligible MBA student who uses Yellow Ribbon benefits.
-The Veterans Administration will match these funds for a total award of up to $64,120 per year per student.
+For example, NYU Stern School of Business offers up to $33,100 per academic year to eligible MBA students who use Yellow Ribbon benefits.
+The Veterans Administration will match these funds, resulting in a total award of up to $66,200 per year per student.

 Meanwhile, Stanford GSB will match up to full tuition and mandatory fees (minus Stanford medical insurance) for veteran MBA applicants who are Yellow Ribbon eligible and opt to receive these benefits.